 – With “Meeting in the Ladies Room“, Klymaxx finally got some commercial recognition.
 What changes occurred in your career when you sold a million albums with that one?

 Bernadette: Everything changed.
-At that point, we’d released two failed albums and our mindset was a bit jaded and the excitement was waning.
-I was even wondering whether I’d have to go back to college, and none of us expected the third album to be a success.
-It came as news to all of us during the Christmas season when everyone at the label was on vacation.
+At that point we’d released two failed albums, so our mindset was a bit jaded and the excitement was waning.
+I was even wondering if I’d have to go back to college, and none of us expected the third album to be a success.
+It came as news to all of us during the Christmas season.
 Me and the girls were driving somewhere in the car when we heard on the radio , “Here’s the new hit by Klymaxx! “, and they played “The Men All Pause” – we went crazy.
 We pulled over the car and started dancing in the street.
 We had a hit by the time the label staff came back from vacation, and everything changed after that.
 We got so much money on our hands that we didn’t know what to do with it.
 We were able to get nicer cars, nicer homes, new clothes, and most importantly, we were able to tour.
 But whilst the band members had been equal in poverty, the money and success created divisions, which led to the break-up of the group.

 – I’ve read some comments Bernadette made years ago about how the music industry has changed to the point where major labels don’t even know what they want from their artists.
 That made me think about some comments Frank Zappa made about the evolution of the music industry (see video below).
 Can you talk about the effect of staff changes at record labels, and how that had a negative impact on which projects got prioritized?